-The roses in these small pots begin to bloom within weeks, or a few months.
-(Some climbers and some antiques wait to bloom until they have established their roots in larger pots, or in the garden, before blooming.)
+Typically, the roses in our band pots begin to bloom within weeks, or a few months.
+Some climbers and some antiques wait to bloom until they have established their roots in larger pots, or in the garden.
 When given more room, by potting up or planting into the garden, own root roses really take off.
 They are briars after all!
 Roots shoot out and new canes are thrown up.
 The original canes elongate and thicken.
-When planted in the spring, by fall, roses from a band pot are often indistinguishable from, or surpass, a standard grafted bare root rose planted about the same time.
-Unlike bare roots they arrive undisturbed, fresh in their pots, and actively growing.
-Carefully planted, there should be very little, if any, transplant shock or adjustment.

 Let us know if you have other questions.
 I hope you will give our bands a try.